 If you are over the age of 50, you’re likely no stranger to foot pain.
-About a quarter of all older adults experience it, according to a 2011 study published in the journal PAIN — and there are several reasons why.
+About 20 percent of older adults experience it on a regular basis, according to results from the Framingham Foot Study, published in the journal Gerontology.
+And there are several reasons why.

 Being overweight can cause your feet to hurt; so can years in poor footwear.
-Even just the wear and tear that comes with activity and advancing age can contribute, says Sean Peden, M.D., a foot and ankle specialist at Yale University School of Medicine.
+Even just the wear and tear that comes with activity and advancing age can contribute, says Sean Peden, M.D., a foot and ankle specialist and an assistant professor of orthopaedic surgery at Yale University School of Medicine.

 But foot pain should never be ignored, as research suggests it can impair balance and foot function, and may even increase a person’s risk of falling.
 It’s also important to know that not all foot pain is the same, Peden says.
 In particular, there’s a difference between muscle soreness from a hard workout and sharp pain that comes from a bone or a joint — that’s the kind that warrants a call to the doctor for a diagnosis and proper treatment, he stresses.

 Your pain may even point to other, potentially serious health issues.
 Here are six to put on your radar.